image-rs/canvas/canvas/Readme.md

 Do not provide GPU bindings (but make it easy to translate a layout and prepare it for copying to a texture buffer).

+## Current performance

+The benchmarks are measuring conversion of 128x128 pixel images into other color and texel representations.
+For comparison's sake, the numbers below are scaled up to seconds-per-FullHD image (1920×1080 pixels).
+This isn't exactly right due to caches but good for future reference.

+At 2022-05-19 we have for example:

+- SrLab2(f32) to sRGBa(f32) at 70.49ms/FullHD
+- sRGBa(u8) to Oklab(u8) at 188.58ms/FullHD
+- sRGBa(f32) to Oklab(f32) at 81.86ms/FullHD